Main Street Sunalta

 Project updates

-We’re starting exciting conversations about the future of 10 Avenue S.W. in Sunalta!
-This spring, we’re beginning the community engagement phase of the Sunalta Main Street project.
+This spring, we launched community conversations about the future of 10 Avenue S.W. as part of the Sunalta Main Street project.

-We’ll share more updates as the design work continues.
+We’ll continue to share updates as the design process moves forward.

 Timeline